 To ensure the security and privacy of all data entered by School and District Users, several physical, network, hardware, and appropriate software safety precautions are in place.
 The firewall restricts access to data to those who have requisite permission levels.
 All logins have strong password rule enforcement and password expiration schedules.
 Data stored online are protected using algorithms and separation of encrypted data from keys.

-When you sign up for your state in the SHAPE System, you'll:
+When you sign up for your state/territory in the SHAPE System, you'll:

 When you sign up for your school district in the SHAPE System, you'll: